ekowcharles/update-github-actions-secret/README.md

 `REPOSITORY` is the name of the respository where the secret is to be created or updated. <b>Required</b>.

 `ACCESS_TOKEN` is the personal access token to use for authentication against the repository where the secret is stored.
 Using `secrets.GIHUB_TOKEN` will not work.
 Follo steps [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create one if you dont already have one.
-Besure to allow the token to be used to read user public keys<b>Required</b>.
+Besure to allow the token to be used to read user public keys. <b>Required</b>.
 ![permission](permission.png)